ccapsuna-com/ip_updater/README.md

 **Note:** Don't use your global access token.
 Create a token with a narrow scope.
 Cloudflare has helpful templates when you go to create the token.

+The program also has 4 constants that control the location and names of various files it creates and manages.
+They are:
+- LOGS_ROOT_LOCATION
+- IP_HISTORY_FILE_NAME
+- MAIN_LOG_FILE_NAME
+- LOCK_FILE_NAME

 If there are any questions, please drop me an e-mail at cristian.capsuna@gmail.com